alireza787b/mavRouter/README.md

 - [MAVProxy](https://ardupilot.org/mavproxy/), which can be installed via pip or from the official site.

+### Using Binary File

+Pre-built binaries for macOS and Windows and Ubuntu 22.04 are available on the [releases page](https://github.com/alireza787b/mavRouter/releases).
+These executables include all necessary dependencies, offering a straightforward setup.

 ### Getting Started with Source Code

 If you prefer to use the source code directly, you can clone the repository and set up the environment as follows: